umarhassan-mitodl/17.181-fall-2016/content/pages/readings.md

 \[P\] Runci, Paul J., and Chester L. Cooper.
 Chapter 3: Reflections on an Aging Global Population.

 Barzel, Yoram.
 "The Property Rights Model."
 Chapter 1 in _Economic Analysis of Property Rights (Political Economy of Institutions and Decisions)_.
 2nd edition.
 Cambridge University Press, 1997.
-ISBN: 9780521597135. \[Preview with {{% resource_link "f8f2c88e-2174-469f-bc2b-aa1cbb60382e" "Google Books" %}}\]
+ISBN: 9780521597135. \[Preview with [Google Books](http://books.google.com/books?id=UIfxgF4qqAwC&pg=PA3=onepage)\]

 ———.
 "The Old Firm and the New Organization."
 Chapter 5 in _Economic Analysis of Property Rights (Political Economy of Institutions and Decisions)_.
 2nd edition.
 Cambridge University Press, 1997.
-ISBN: 9780521597135. \[Preview with {{% resource_link "8d45a58c-cbc2-4d51-9204-2c14e99968bf" "Google Books" %}}\]
+ISBN: 9780521597135. \[Preview with [Google Books](http://books.google.com/books?id=UIfxgF4qqAwC&pg=PA65=onepage)\]

 Choucri, Nazli.
 "Population and the Global Environment."
 In _Energy and the Environment in the 21{{< sup "st" >}} Century_.
 Edited by Jefferson W. Tester.
 MIT Press, 1991.
 ISBN: 9780262200783.